Programmatic Advertising vs Google Ads:

 Neither recommendation was right.
 The Google Ads account had real untapped potential the brand hadn't addressed yet.
-And the programmatic pitch was based on what the agencies sold, not on what the brand actually needed at that stage of their growth.
+And the programmatic pitch was based on what those agencies sold, not on what the brand actually needed at that stage of their growth.

 Here's the framework we actually use when a client is trying to decide.